krisyslab/MonashCyber-Project1/README.md

           "ping": "pong"
       }
   ```
 Now deploy the configurations for the 3 VM servers using YAML.
 Create a YAML playbook file that will be used for the configurations.
-Run `touch pentest.yml`
+Run `nano /etc/ansible/pentest.yml` and add the input below.

 ```yaml
 ---